TurtleEngr/gitproj/doc/user-doc/subcommands/git-proj-config.md

 # DESCRIPTION

-This is text menu driven tool for checking and tuning up your git-proj configurations.
-There are are 4 configuration"levels" to consider:
+This is a text menu driven tool for checking and tuning up your git-proj configurations.
+There are 4 configuration "levels" to
-Product, User, Project, and Local.
-The standard git support configs at the User and Local levels, and the usual --global and --local options can be used with "git config" to get and set variables.
+consider: Product, User, Project, and Local.
+The standard git support configs at the User and Local levels, and the usual --global and
+\--local options can be used with "git config" to get and set variables.
 Or you can edit the files directly.
 See the FILES section for files listed by their levels.

 The "git proj config" tool has two major sections: "Health Checks" and "Actions".